 |Etcetera Art Quilt Group

-1st Thursday of the Month 7 pm to 8:30 pm
+1st Thursday of every month at 7 pm

 Meets @ Bob Duncan Community Center